Hugh Eliot

 Hugh Eliot, (16 April 1921 – 4 March 1945) was a flying ace of the Royal Air Force (RAF) during the Second World War.
 He is credited with the destruction of at least nine aircraft.

 From Lewisham, Eliot joined the RAF in mid-1939 and completed his training the following year.
 Posted to No. 73 Squadron, he flew in the Battle of France and then the following aerial campaign over southeast England.
 Flying the Hawker Hurricane fighter, he claimed a number of aerial victories during this period before, in October 1940, he was sent to Malta.
 There he flew with Nos.
 261 and 185 Squadrons before returning to the United Kingdom in September 1941.
 Awarded the Distinguished Flying Cross, he was off operations until late 1942, when he was posted to No. 255 Squadron.
 He served with the unit in North Africa as it performed night fighting duties.
 In September 1944, after being awarded the Distinguished Service Order, he was appointed commander of No. 256 Squadron in Italy.
 He was killed on 4 March 1945 when his de Havilland Mosquito heavy fighter was shot down by anti-aircraft fire while attacking a bridge in northern Italy.

 Early life

 Hugh William Eliot was born on 16 April 1921 in the London suburb of Lewisham, in the United Kingdom.
-He went to St Dunstan's College in Catford before going onto Dulwich College.
+He was educated at St Dunstan's College and later moved to Dulwich College.
 Once his education was completed he worked for Lloyds Bank.

 In June 1939, Eliot joined the Royal Air Force (RAF) on a short service commission and commenced training at No. 6 Elementary and Reserve Flying Training School.
 Successfully completing this phase of training, he was commissioned as an acting pilot officer on probation on 19 August.